-• Reset Signals
+4. Reset Signals

-The SH7630 reset signals are only valid during emulation started with clicking the GO or STEP-type button.
-If these signals are input from the user system in command input wait state, they are not sent to the SH7630.
+The SH7641 reset signals are only valid during emulation started with clicking the GO or STEP-type button.
+If these signals are enabled on the user system in command input wait state, they are not sent to the SH7641.

-Note: Do not break the user program when the /RESETP and /WAIT signals are being low.
+- Note: Do not break the user program when the /RESETP, /BREQ, or /WAIT signal is being low.
 A TIMEOUT error will occur.
-If the /WAIT signal is fixed to low during break, a TIMEOUT error will occur at memory access.

-• Direct Memory Access Controller (DMAC)
+If the /WAIT signal is fixed to low during break, a TIMEOUT error will occur at memory access. - 5.
+Direct Memory Access Controller (DMAC)